 Other circumstances could also apply, especially if special tax provisions covered purchase of the fixed asset.
 Regardless of the exact situation, the purchase cost of the fixed asset must be removed from the Fixed assets account and its accumulated depreciation must be removed from Fixed assets, accumulated depreciation.
 Otherwise, the balances of these two accounts would grow endlessly as the business purchases assets over the years, even if those assets are no longer owned.
 Finally, whether the fixed asset is sold, scrapped, or given away, the difference between its book value and any amount recovered through disposal must be recorded, either as income or expense.

 To dispose of a fixed asset, go to the Fixed Assets tab, click the Edit button for the asset disposed, check Disposed fixed asset, then enter the date of disposal.
+If desired, the disposal gain or loss can be posted to any regular expense account.
+By default, it will be posted to Fixed assets - loss on disposal.

 Brilliant Industries decides to replace the packaging machine it purchased in January with a more capable model, even though only three months of its useful life have passed.
 The disposal is recorded as below: